Since 2019, RTSS follows a double-blind peer-reviewing process. This means that:

 - Submitted papers should not include an acknowledgments section or funding acknowledgments (even when blinded) since it can indicate the country of residence of (some of) the authors.
 (Such acknowledgments, of course, may be added to the camera-ready version.)

 Own Prior Work, Well-Known Projects, and Research Artifacts

 - When discussing their own prior work, authors must refer to the relevant publications as if they were discussing prior work of other authors (i.e., do not use “we” or “our” when referring to own prior work).

 - No reference should be blinded, that is, the title and authors of all references must be present, to ensure that reviewers can obtain and consult all cited publications.

 - If a paper depends on or extends a significant software project, dataset, or other research artifact that is well known to the community (i.e., which is easily recognizable), then the paper must plausibly explain how the software/dataset/artifact was obtained without giving away author identities or affiliations.
 Specifically:

-- ideally, in case of an open-source project (or if the artifact freely obtainable), the paper can plausibly claim to be extending or using the public version;
+- ideally, in the case of an open-source project (or if the artifact freely obtainable), the paper can plausibly claim to be extending or using the public version;

 - alternatively, if the paper relies on software or a research artifact from own prior work that is not publicly available, then the authors should include a statement thanking the original authors for making the software, dataset, or research artifact available to the authors of the present paper.
 (This statement should obviously be removed prior to publication.)